Singer and Saxophonist

 (901) 246-7545 Cell

-Looking to hire Sweet Angel?
-To contact a booking agent for Sweet Angel or to get pricing, fees and availability for Sweet Angel to perform at your corporate event, gala, fundraiser, private party, public concert, wedding, college, fair or festival, call (901) 338-9901 and a booking agent for Sweet Angel will get back to you quickly to discuss the artist's pricing, fees and availability.
+To learn more on how to hire Sweet Angel or to get availability and pricing on booking Sweet Angel for a corporate event, fundraising event, private party, corporate performance, tradeshow entertainer, endorsement campaign, or as a speaker at a function, please call (901) 338-9901 and a representative for Sweet Angel will be able to discuss the artist's pricing, fees and availability.

 Want to talk about your event now?
-Give us a call at (901) 338-9901 and one of our booking agents will be happy help you immediately.
+Give us a call at (901) 338-9901 and a representative will be happy help you immediately.

-Who is Sweet Angel you ask?
-Born in Memphis, Tennessee in 1964, Sweet Angel is one of few who did not get her launch singing in church.
-Sweet Angel has been compared to Dinah Washington, Irma Thomas, Denise LaSalle and Millie Jackson.
+Born in Memphis, Tennessee, Sweet Angel is one of few who did not get her launch singing in church.
+Sweet Angel has been compared to Millie Jackson, the late Denise LaSalle and Jackie Neal.

 Sweet Angel’s love and appreciation for good music though, stemmed from her childhood.
 Her mother loved listening to the Blues on Saturday mornings and her father sung gospel in the church choir.
 Never considering a career in music, Sweet Angel worked in corporate America as a mortgage banker and real estate agent until as fate has it, she became acquainted with her now husband and personal manager, Mac “Mike” Dobbins.